 So, four scenarios exist, three of which require a VA jumbo loan to be used:

-- Scenario #1: The more obvious scenario: A Veteran wants to buy a home in a high-cost / “high balance” county at a price which exceeds the conforming loan limit.
+- Scenario #1: The more obvious scenario: A Veteran wants to buy a home in a high-cost / “high balance” county at a price that exceeds the conforming loan limit.
 In 2019, if this Veteran wants a home in Orange County, CA, he or she can borrow 100% of the purchase price up to $765,525 and falls into the VA jumbo loan category.

 - Scenario #2: Let’s use Orange County again, but this time the Veteran has a larger appetite for a purchase price - $800,000.
 We’ll remind you about the formula: A down payment using a VA jumbo loan is only 25% of the difference between the purchase price of the home and the county loan limit.